|>> IMPORTANT UPDATES: Click HERE to be routed directly to our COVID-19 Protocols page <<

 February was officially established as National Pet Dental Health Month in 1993 by the AVDS, the American Veterinary Dental College and the Academy of Veterinary Dentistry.

 WHAT HAPPENS WHEN MY PET HAS A DENTAL CHECK UP?

 When your pet is admitted to the hospital for a dental cleaning, it is usually after a recent physical exam that indicated that your pet had some level of periodontal disease, plaque accumulation or gingivitis.
 Studies have shown that 85% of all dogs and cats over one year old have some degree of periodontal disease.

+Home care is best started at a young age before the adult teeth erupt.
+The perfect time to introduce dental home care is at the first puppy or kitten visit.
 Clients often ask, "doesn't hard food keep teeth clean?"
 Some believe when their dog or cat chews on hard food or biscuits, mineral deposits are broken down and the teeth stay clean.
 This is not true.
 True, animals on soft diets accumulate plaque more readily than those on dry foods, but the only way to keep teeth clean above and below the gum line is by routine care.